snabbco/snabb/README.md

 ## nixio compatibility

 Started, but lots to do.
-Most file descriptor operations there, need to do locking (flock, using fcntl).
+Nixio.File done so far, but may need fixes.

 The way that options are specified are different, so will need to change things there, or add a compatibility layer.